Welcome to today's edition of the Rush 24-7 podcast.

 This is all absurd.

-Ashley Banfield is an infobabe anchorette at CNN.
+Anyway, folks, Ashley Banfield is an infobabe anchorette at CNN.

-This actor Michael Kelly plays Doug Stamper on House of Cards.
+She was interviewing on the air this actor Michael Kelly plays Doug Stamper on House of Cards.

 Doug Stamper, totally in the tank for Hillary Clinton, hates Donald Trump.

-I have to be honest with you.
+Ashley Banfield said, I have to be honest with you.

-I just had a parent teacher conference yesterday.
+I just had a parent-teacher conference yesterday.

-My fifth grade son's teacher said that he's calling other kids a name.
+My fifth-grade son's teacher said that he's calling other kids a name.

-My son was called to school, Michael.
+My son, I was called to school, Michael.

 It's Ashley Banfield to you.

-I was called to school, Michael, for a parent teacher meeting because my son's misbehaving.
+I was called to school, Michael, for a parent-teacher meeting because my son's misbehaving.

-Kelly said, Well, what's it?
+Kelly said, Whoa, whoa, what's it?

 He's running around calling everybody a loser.